 The Board has remanded the case due to inadequate medical opinions regarding the etiology of the Veteran's eye disabilities, specifically pseudophakia, bilateral cataracts, right corneal transplant, bilateral Drusen of the optic disc, bilateral Fuchs endothelial corneal dystrophy, and right eye maculopathy.
 The remand requires additional VA medical opinions to address these issues.

-The deciding factor: The Board found that the previous medical opinions were inadequate and required further clarification on the etiology of the Veteran's current eye disabilities.
+The deciding factor: The Board found that the previous medical opinions were inadequate and required new opinions on the etiology of the Veteran's current eye disabilities.

 - Claimed conditions